 There’s four more important factors than posting frequency:

-- Posting consistency, (there’s nothing much different here than the consistency of message delivered by any medium).
+- Posting consistency.
+There’s nothing much different here than the consistency of a message delivered by any medium.

-- Content of the message is vital.
-While pictures and videos of cute animals might work for some, it’s not going to cut it when you’re marketing a professional product.
+- Content is vital, but while pictures and videos of cute animals might work for some, it’s not going to cut it when you’re marketing a professional product.

-- Engagement.
-That’s what social media is all about, so you have to be prepared and committed to ENGAGE.
+- Engagement is what social media is all about, so you have to be prepared and be committed to ENGAGE.

-- Determining objectives for your social media marketing efforts.
-Without objectives you can’t measure performance.
+- Objectives are a necessary requirement for your social media marketing efforts.
+After all, without objectives you can’t measure performance.

 You’re posting to a predetermined target audience, they’re called “Followers.”
 True followers wouldn’t be following you if they didn’t want to hear what you had to say.
 When they committed to following you, they also bought into hearing from you on a regular basis.
 Now, based on your audience demographics, you can make a rational decision as to how often you post, whether that’s once a week or once a day.